-If you’re not sure yet, maybe the tips below will help you determine whether to proceed to the online fan selection tool or just give us a call to get started with an application engineer.
+If you’re not sure yet, perhaps the tips below will help you determine whether to proceed with our online fan selection tool or just give us a call at 715-365-3267 and get started with an application engineer.

-Without getting very technical, below are a few considerations that will help you make the most informed decision in your fan or blower selection.
+Without getting very technical, below are a few considerations that will help you make the most informed decision with your fan or blower selection.

 The first step is to see whether you need a centrifugal blower (a.k.a. centrifugal air blower) or an axial fan.
 The basic difference between the two is that the centrifugal blower changes the air flow at 90° whereas the axial fan moves air parallel to its axial.
-If you are in any doubt about this step, consult with your centrifugal fan manufacturer.
+If you have any any doubt about this step, consult with your centrifugal fan manufacturer.